 - a number of experts specialise in non-Western philosophy, including Indian and Islamic philosophical traditions.

 These two distinctions make Lancaster uniquely placed to provide a wide-ranging programme that is balanced and rounded, drawing on philosophies from around the world.
-We have a particular focus on how philosophy can be used in daily life, from government to education, international relations to well-being.
+We have a particular focus on how philosophy can be used in daily life, from government to education, international relations to wellbeing.
 Our lecturers are passionate about their specialisms and bring their latest research into their teaching.

 The degree covers many topics and approaches.
-As you advance throught the degree, you increasingly have the opportunity to tailor the degree to your own interests by choosing from a wide range of modules.
+As you advance through the degree, you increasingly have the opportunity to tailor the degree to your own interests by choosing from a wide range of modules.

 In your first year you will take three modules.
 The cornerstone is the core module Introduction to Philosophy: Knowledge and Reality, which draws on a broad range of philosophical traditions and covers several areas of philosophy including metaphysics and epistemology.
 It will also develop your ability to reason and think clearly about the most fundamental questions of human existence.
 We’ll study both European and non-European sources.